 Step 2 - Remove the Old Electrical Outlet Cover

-Once the power is shut off at the circuit breaker, it is safe to use a screwdriver to remove the mounting screws that attach the current electrical outlet cover to the wall.
+Once the power is shut off at the circuit breaker, it is safe to use a screwdriver to remove the mounting screws that attach the current electrical outlet cover to the receptacle.
 If you are also replacing the electrical outlet itself it is safe and accessible to do so.

 Step 3 - Install the New Electrical Outlet Cover